antgon/edfrw/docs/usage/reading.md

 ## Signal information

-EDF signals are stored in a list in the main edfrw file:
+EDF signals are stored in a list in the main edf file handle:

 ```python
 >>> edf = open_edf('test_generator_2.edf')